In this article

 Once you’ve completed the documentation, you may want to run a trial with a small group of employees to see how the policy works in real life.
 This also gives employees the chance to provide feedback, which could yield some good recommendations for improvement.

-After incorporating feedback, you’ll be ready to release your reimbursement policy to the company.
+After incorporating feedback, you’re ready to release your reimbursement policy.
 Make sure to communicate the new policy to all employees through channels like email, company meetings, or your company’s internal communication platform.
-Your policy should be clear, easy to follow, and readily accessible so employees can find it when they need to.
+Your policy should be clear, easy to follow, and easy to locate or bookmark so employees can find it when they need to.

 Make sure that all necessary systems, like expense reporting software, are updated to reflect the new policy.
 From there, you can periodically review the policy to ensure it stays relevant and compliant, and update it as necessary based on continued feedback and any changes in company procedures.